Why Choose Open Data Standards?

 - Web Coverage Service (WCS) - the WCS standard defines an interface and operations to access geographic coverages (rasters) over the web.

 Another very important open(-ish) format is the shapefile!
 One of the reasons for the wild popularity of shapefiles is that Esri released the specification as an open document; you can read the technical description of the shapefile here.
 Esri places no restrictions on other organizations implementing shapefile readers or writers.
-I implemented an *.shx writer in Java, using only the spec (although I didn't really enjoy it).
-I think if they had made it a closed format, it would never have become the de facto standard for vector geospatial data.
+It's likely that if they had made it a closed format, it would never have become the de facto standard for vector geospatial data.